atenfyr/bettertaxes/MODAUTHORS.md

 - `AddStatement` forcefully adds a new statement to the config file's `TaxRates` field.
 The second parameter is the statement to add to the config file, and the third is the rent measured in copper coins to map to the statement.
 - `Save` takes no arguments and simply saves all changes made by `AddStatement` to the disk.
 If you don't call this method after calling `AddStatement`, your changes will be lost on reload.

 All of these methods will return a boolean which corresponds to whether or not the method succeeded.
-Keep in mind that all calls of `AddStatement` and `Save` are ignored and automatically return false if the config file's `IsFlexible` field has been set to false.
+All calls of `AddStatement` and `Save` are ignored and automatically return false if the config file's `IsFlexible` field has been set to false.